-We applied our approach on several large case studies.
-Due to the space limitations we only report detailed on one case study: Outsight.
-Then we give an overall impression on four well-known open-source projects.
+We applied our approach on several large case studies: Outsight, Ant, Tomcat, JEdit and JBoss.
+Due to the space limitations we report the details from the Outsight case study, and we give an overall impression on the other four well-known open-source projects.

 Outsight.
-This is a commercial web application written in Java and JSP.
-The CVS repository goes back three years and spans across two development iterations separated by half a year of maintenance only.
-The system is written by four developers and has about 500 Java classes and 500 JSP pages.
+Outsight is a commercial web application written in Java and JSP.
+The CVS repository goes back three years and spans across two development iterations separated by half a year of maintenance.
+The system is written by four developers and has about 500 Java classes and about 500 JSP pages.